sftpplus/sftpplus-docker/README.rst

 This repository is provided as an evaluation tool and the base for creating a custom SFTPPlus Docker image to suit your production needs.

+The code from here is used as part of our continuous automated testing, so it is guaranteed to work with the latest SFTPPlus versions.

 The default-included basic configuration enables an administrator account named ``admin`` with password ``pass``.
 The administrative web-based interface runs on port 10020, you should access it